minhtam250314/math-util-1613/README.md

-# Welcom to Mat Util Repositiory
+# Welcom to Math Util Repositiory

 ### You will find in this repo the following stuff:
 * The MathUtil.java - a replication version of the famous JDK's util class - Math